preetisawant/cloud-foundry/getting-started.md

 # Getting started tutorial
 {: #getting-started}

-{{site.data.keyword.cfee_full}} is a cloud platform for hosting apps and services in the cloud. {{site.data.keyword.cfee_full_notm}} makes it easy to scale apps as consumption grows, simplifying the runtime, middleware, and infrastructure so that you can focus on developing apps.
+{{site.data.keyword.cfee_full}} (CFEE) is a cloud platform for hosting apps and services in the cloud. {{site.data.keyword.cfee_full_notm}} makes it easy to scale apps as consumption grows, simplifying the runtime, middleware, and infrastructure so that you can focus on developing apps.
 {: shortdesc}

 This getting started tutorial shows how to create an {{site.data.keyword.cfee_full_notm}}, add users, create an organization and spaces, deploy apps, and bind those apps to services.